abobija/nfcity/README.md

 # NFCity

-NFCity is a project that provides a simple way to inspect and modify data on NFC/RFID cards.
+Project that provides a simple way to inspect and modify data on NFC/RFID cards.

 ![web-app-dashboard](docs/web-app-dashboard.png)

-Through an in-browser web application, users can unlock memory sectors and write data to them.
+Through an in-browser web application, you can unlock and modify the card's memory blocks.

 ## 1. Motivation

-While developing a library for interacting with NFC cards using the [MFRC522](https://www.nxp.com/docs/en/data-sheet/MFRC522.pdf) reader, I gained significant knowledge about card memory structure and interaction.
+While developing a [library](https://github.com/abobija/esp-idf-rc522) for interacting with NFC cards using the [MFRC522](https://www.nxp.com/docs/en/data-sheet/MFRC522.pdf) reader, I gained significant knowledge about card memory structure and interaction.
 This knowledge came from reading datasheets and through trial and error.
 These resources are often technical and difficult for beginners, but they contain valuable information on how NFC cards work.

 Although libraries for NFC card interaction are helpful, they usually hide the card's complexity, offering only a high-level API for reading and writing data.
 This project aims to provide a simple way to directly interact with NFC card memory, offering a detailed view of how the memory is structured, how to write data, and how to configure access conditions and sector keys.